Seldom: An Anonymity Network with Selective Deanonymization: Introduction

-\name realizes its functionality to deanonymize a small number of communication flows based on a novel \emph{oblivious authentication protocol} that links all outbound traffic to threshold-encrypted user identities.
+\name realizes its functionality to deanonymize a fraction of communication flows based on a novel \emph{oblivious authentication protocol} that links all outbound traffic to threshold-encrypted user identities.
 A trustworthy consortium of impartial parties then decides about \acp{LEA}' deanonymization requests for individual communication flows.
 To provide public transparency without impeding ongoing investigations, we propose an immutable but delayed public release of all activities via a \emph{translucent ledger}.
-Comparing the performance of \name to Tor, we measure only an imperceivable latency and processing overhead. \name would thus offer a Tor-like experience without the downside of supporting crime when merely using the network.
-If significantly outgrowing Tor, \name could even reduce network latency, and thus address one of the major drawbacks of onion routing.
+Comparing the performance of \name to Tor, we measure only an imperceptible latency and processing overhead. \name would thus offer a Tor-like experience without the downside of supporting crime when merely using the network.
+If significantly outgrowing Tor, \name could even reduce network latency and thus address one of the major drawbacks of onion routing.

-\textbf{Contributions.} To provide a thorough understanding of the potential of selective deanonymization in anonymity networks, we make the following contributions in this paper: \begin{itemize}[topsep=5pt,leftmargin=15pt] \item We devise an oblivious authentication protocol that links each outgoing communication flow to a unique threshold-encrypted identity of the anonymized client and we integrate this protocol into our anonymity network \name. \item We design a translucent deanonymization procedure that only reveals the client identity to the requesting \ac{LEA}. \item Our evaluation shows that \name has an imperceivable performance impact on the users' experience and imposes only well-manageable data storage requirements on centralized databases. \item Finally, we discuss the challenges, limitations, and implications of deploying an anonymity network such as \name with exceptional deanonymization capabilities. \end{itemize}
+\textbf{Contributions.} To provide a thorough understanding of the potential \emph{and} implications of selective deanonymization in anonymity networks, we make the following contributions: \begin{itemize}[topsep=5pt,leftmargin=15pt] \item We devise an oblivious authentication protocol that links each outgoing communication flow to a unique threshold-encrypted identity of the anonymized client, and we integrate this protocol into our anonymity network \name. \item We design a translucent deanonymization process that only reveals the client identity to the requesting \ac{LEA}. \item Our evaluation shows that \name has an imperceptible performance impact on the users' experience and imposes only well-manageable data storage requirements on centralized databases. \item Finally, we discuss the challenges, limitations, and implications of deploying an anonymity network with exceptional deanonymization capabilities. \end{itemize}